stebos100/ClientServerApplication/README.md

 positionServer.exe false # Windows
 ```

+**Please note that the client application has two command line arguments**

+1. **The executable file (.exe)**
-**Please note that the client application has two command line arguments, 1 to execute the .exe file, and the second (Boolean) is whether the user would like debug Log files to be printed, for the test application it is set to false, but if you would like a more detailed view of the interaction please set this to true**
+2. **(Boolean) is whether the user would like debug Log files to be printed, for the test application it is set to false, but if you would like a more detailed view of the interaction please set this to true**

 **For the Client application:**